tuandoan2604/ec-mockproj-quiz-page/README.md

 	2. Middleware (Authen, Author, Validate data, Error Handle).
 Authen Author by JWT (Json Web Token)
 	3. Database PostGreSQL (use ORM Sequelize)
 	4. Audit log by winston
+	5. Swagger UI for Docs API

+## Notes
+We recommend using Express JS, PostgreSQL.
+However, we encourage you to use the programming language that you are most comfortable with because we want you to shine with all your skills and knowledge.